Skip to main content

 What happens to defective parts or accidentally wrong parts that are in the system?

-In flexible feeding, "quality control" is quasi a free add-on.
-In contrast to a classic vibratory feeder, each individual part is measured via camera and compared with the stored reference model of the part.
-In case of deviations from this model, feedware X marks these parts as faulty and prevents them from being processed by the robot.
-The specially integrated gate allows for such parts, especially if several of them have accumulated in the image area, to be disposed of in a seperate box.
+Unlike classic vibratory feeders, each individual part is measured here with the camera and compared with the stored reference model of the component.
+In the event of deviations from this model, the system flags these parts as faulty and prevents them from being removed by the robot.
+The specially integrated gate allows such parts to be ejected to the rear into an NiO box, especially if several of them have accumulated in the image area.

 Is such a flexfeeder system reusable or is it always tailored to the specific application?

 Just like an industrial robot, the flexfeeder is a reusable piece of equipment.
-With e.g. a flexfeeder X250, parts can be fed in a range of 10 mm – 60 mm in length.
-The system is therefore ideal for changing requirements and changing products.
-Many of the systems supplied by flexfactory have been in operation for over 10 years – with constantly changing components.
-"Solving tomorrow's problems today" – by using the flexible feeding systems of the flexfeeder and anyfeed series, this maxim is consistently implemented.
+With a flexfeeder X250, for example, parts can be fed in a range of 0.2 mm - 90 mm in length.
+The system is therefore optimal, especially for changing requirements and changing products.
+Many of the systems supplied by flexfactory have been in use for more than 10 years and are in operation with constantly changing components.

 Is a feasibility study necessary in every case to determine whether and with which flexfeeder system an application is feasible?